MituuZ/fuzzier/readme.md

 When focused on the search field, you can use:

-- Arrow keys to move up and down
+- Arrow keys to move the list selection up and down
-- CTRL + j to move down (modifiable through keymap)
+- CTRL + k/j to move the list selection up/down (modifiable through keymap)
-- CTRL + k to move up (modifiable through keymap)
+- CTRL + u/d to move the file preview half page up/down
 - Enter to open the currently selected file

 List movement can be remapped from settings -> keymaps, but do not support chorded shortcuts.